qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

 ``Input pixel value to treat as "nodata"`` [number] Optional

-  Ignores pixels from files being merge in with this pixel value.
+  Ignores pixels from files being merged in with this pixel value.

 ``Assign specified "nodata" value to output`` [number] Optional